 Shouty Copy is the excessive use of capitals, exclamation marks, or creating a visual glut of funky fonts that feel like you’re being a yelly-pants to your reader.
-If you’re using just one of these elements too much, you’re making your copy harder to read, and casting long shadowy doubts on your credibility, and SHOUTING AT YOUR READER.
-Eg: “The copy was so shouty I couldn’t look at it long enough to see what they were selling.”
+If you’re using just one of these elements too much, you’re making your copy harder to read, casting long shadowy doubts on your credibility, and SHOUTING AT YOUR READER, eg: “The copy was so shouty I couldn’t look at it long enough to see what they were selling.”

 So please, please, PLEASE stop.
 Just stop.
 Here’s why: